Frequently Asked Questions

 If you apply for public housing and we run a national criminal check, you may be required to get finger printing.

-If your background check does not come back clear (for example, if we find that you are a registered sex offender, a criminal you will be deemed ineligible, and you will be sent a notice letting you know that you are being withdrawn.
+If your background check does not come back clear (for example, if we find that you are a registered sex offender, or you have a criminal history, you will be deemed ineligible, and you will be sent a notice letting you know that you are being withdrawn.

 If you pass your background check, we will set up an Intake Appointment.
 This appointment is a pre-interview to see who your previous landlords were and do landlord references.
 If you get poor landlord references, you may be denied.